Pathi-Guru-Vahin/Salvo_Project/README.md

 The project also identifies the student's **required support level** and provides **personalized recommendations** based on their input.

+## Why Linear Regression Was Chosen

+Linear Regression was chosen because the project predicts a continuous numerical value, the student's **Final Score**, using multiple factors such as Study Hours, Attendance, Previous Marks, Assignment Score, and Sleep Hours.
+It is also simple and easy to interpret, making it suitable for understanding the relationship between these factors and student performance.

 ---

 ## Project Overview